 With an average size of 1 700 sq miles, the Great Salt Lake is the biggest salt lake in the western hemisphere and the largest natural lake west of Mississippi.
 However, the water levels vary dramatically according to precipitation because of the lake’s low average depth of 16 feet (4.9 m).

 The elevated density of the water makes swimming in the lake quite hard, but floating is easy and fun.
 It’s a similar experience to the Dead Sea in Israel and Jordan.
-Unfortunately, it is very difficult to develop touristic infrastructures due to the continuous fluctuation of the water levels on the shore.
+Unfortunately, it is challenging to develop touristic infrastructures due to the continuous fluctuation of the water levels on the shore.
 Nevertheless, Bridger Bay Beach is maybe the most tempting beach on the entire lake, with two miles of wide white sand.

 The Great Salt Lake is a remnant of the much large ice-age Lake Bonneville, which occupied a large portion of Northwest Utah.
 With the end of the Ice Age, Lake Bonneville receded gradually until becoming today’s Great Salt Lake.